axxonite/math_musings/docs/_posts/2022-05-12-what-is-math.md

 It's easy to visualize what one cookie represents.
 But what about visualizing what "one" means?
 When we add one to another one, then another, and so forth, and keep going until we proclaim this goes on forever, to infinity, how exactly do we develop an intuition for infinity?

-Infinity was already a hard enough concept to grasp, and then mathematician George Cantor showed up in {year} and satisfyingly showed - through mathematical deduction - that some infinites are, in fact, bigger than some other infinites.
+Infinity was already a hard enough concept to grasp, and then mathematician Georg Cantor showed up in the 19th century and satisfyingly showed - through mathematical deduction - that some infinites are, in fact, bigger than some other infinites.
 There are more real numbers than there are natural numbers, even though both are infinite.
 What?
 Suddenly, visualization and intuition fail.
 What does this even mean?

 What is mathematics even talking *about*?